-

 Dial down your temperatures

 Would you notice if your thermostat was one degree cooler?
 Or if your washing machine was set to 30ºC, instead of 40ºC?
-According to Energy Saving Trust, your room thermostat should be set to the lowest comfortable temperature, which for most is between 18ºC and 21ºC.
-And doing laundry at 30ºC (instead of higher temperatures) could save you 40% on the energy used per wash.
-Getting to know your heating controls could also help you save energy use too.
+According to Energy Saving Trust, your room thermostat should be set to the lowest comfortable temperature, which for many is between 18ºC and 21ºC.
+And doing laundry at 30ºC (instead of higher temperatures) could save you £14 a year from your energy bill and reduce your washing machine use by around one run weekly for a year.

 Get help to make your home greener